MahdiBaghbani/containers/docs/concepts/build-system.md

 3. **Let auto-build handle dependencies** (default behavior) - Simplifies workflow and ensures correct build order
 4. **Use `--show-build-order`** to debug dependency issues - Visualize the dependency graph before building
 5. **Review build summary** after multi-version builds - Check for partial failures and skipped builds
+6. **Use `--pull=externals` in CI** to fail fast on missing external images - Catches missing images before lengthy builds

 ## See Also